Home » Drilling Problems » Lost Circulation Material In Drilling

 4. Repeat or adjust the LCM concentration if the first attempt is unsuccessful.

-The LCM For Complete Losses Recommendation:
+Thirdly, The LCM For Complete Losses Recommendation:

-1. Firstly, spot one or more pills comprising 100 ppb or more fine, medium and coarse grade LCM across the loss zone.
+1. Firstly, spot one or more pills comprising 100 ppb or more fine, medium, and coarse-grade LCM across the loss zone.

 2. Secondly, apply pressure to squeeze the LCM pill into the loss zone.